pritamsaha92/pritamsaha92/README.md

 ## I'm a Lead SDET, Automation Enthusiast and Startup lover!!

-- 🌱 I’m currently learning new things.
+- 🌱 I’m currently learning new things and technology.
-- 👯 I’m looking to learn more on product management.
+- 👯 I’m looking to learn more on test automation, product management and devOps.
-- 🥅 2021 Goals: Go beyond the comfort zone and make an impact.
+- 🥅 2022 Goals: Go beyond the comfort zone and make an impact.
 - ⚡ Fun fact: I love to design internet facing consumer products.